 Unlike other methods, such as dropshipping, Amazon provides guidelines on items that are allowed and not allowed to be sold on their platform.
 If you are a new Amazon FBA seller, you may check here to know more about product restrictions by Amazon.

 In terms of overall community guidelines, Amazon has laid down strict guidelines for community participation.
-This includes but not limited to eligibility, promotions and commercial solicitations and content infringement.
+This includes but is not limited to eligibility, promotions and commercial solicitations, and content infringement.